LAW 2571 - Law of the Sea

 General Course Information

-Course Code LAW 2571 Course Law of the Sea Coordinating Unit Adelaide Law School Term Semester 1 Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Prerequisites LAW 1501: LAW 1508 Course Description The aim of this unit is to introduce students to the Law of the Sea for the first time.
+Course Code LAW 2571 Course Law of the Sea Coordinating Unit Adelaide Law School Term Semester 2 Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Prerequisites LAW 1501; LAW 1508 Restrictions Available to LLB and B.Criminology with B.Laws and BArts Advanced with B.Laws students only Course Description The aim of this unit is to introduce students to the Law of the Sea for the first time.
 It will draw on students' knowledge of international law.
 The unit will cover most of the topics addressed by the United Nations Convention on the Law of the Sea, including territorial sea, continental shelf, exclusive economic zone, deep seabed, as well as some contemporary issues such as South China Sea disputes and changing Polar regions.

 Course Coordinator: Dr Nengye Liu